 Longest Note: 11 seconds

-Vocal Type: Light Lyric Soprano / Mezzo - Soprano (3 Octaves, 3 notes)
+Vocal Type: Light Lyric Soprano / Mezzo - Soprano (3 Octaves, 2 notes and a semitone)

 Recommended Listenings: Stay, Where Have You Been, What Now